Funnel control for the monodomain equations with the FitzHugh-Nagumo model: Abstract Cauchy problems and regularity

-\item if $\alpha\in(0,1/2)$, then
+\item if $r\in(0,1)$, then

-\item if $\alpha=1/2$, then
+\item if $r=1$, then

-\end{enumerate} \end{Prop} \begin{proof} First observe that by Proposition~\ref{prop:Aop} the assumptions of Lemma~\ref{lem:abstract_solution} are satisfied with $p=2$, hence~$x$ as in~\eqref{eq:mild_solution} is a strong solution of~\eqref{eq:abstract_cauchy} on $[0,T)$ in the sense of Definition~\ref{Def:Cauchy}.
+\end{enumerate}} \end{Prop} \begin{proof} {For brevity we set $X=X_0=L^2(\Omega)$, and let $X_\alpha$, $\alpha\in\R$, be the interpolation spaces corresponding to~$\cA$ according to Definition~\ref{Def:int-space-A}.
+Observe that the Robin elliptic operator satisfies the assumptions of Lemma~\ref{lem:abstract_solution}} with $p=2$, hence~$x$ as in~\eqref{eq:mild_solution} is a strong solution of~\eqref{eq:abstract_cauchy} on $[0,T)$ in the sense of Definition~\ref{Def:Cauchy}.
 In the following we restrict ourselves to the case $T=\infty$, and the assertions for $T<\infty$ follow from these arguments by considering the restrictions to $[0,T)$.
 Define, for $t\ge 0$, the functions

 so that $x=x_h+x_f+x_u$.